 This qualification is required under legislation for those transporting horses in connection with economic activity only.
 If you are transporting horses to compete as a professional then you are required to hold a certificate.
 If competing is a hobby then you may in some circumstances (travelling overseas) be required to prove that this is the case.

 If a veterinarian tells me to transport my horse to a veterinary practice or clinic do I have to be certified?

 No, you may need the certificate even if you are only transporting horses for yourself, as this may still be for economic activity and distances of over 65kms.

 1. Check locations and dates available, choose location and date of course/exam and download application form (www.agriculture.gov.ie/animaltransport)

-3. Receive confirmation of exam date, location and workbook from RACE
+3. Receive confirmation of exam date and booking details

-5. Attend Training Course and sit a 30 question multiple choice exam (combined total of approx 2 hours)
+5. Attend Training Course online and successfully complete the 30 question multiple choice exam (combined total of approx 3.5 hours)